CrimsonTome/crimsontome.com/README.md

 ## License

-crimsontome-blog is released under the MIT License.
+crimsontome.com is released under the MIT License.
 The full license text is included in the [LICENSE](LICENSE.md) file in this repository.
 Tldr legal have a [great summary](https://tldrlegal.com/license/mit-license) of the license if you're interested.